LOVE-ONENESS

 the full measure, compacted, shaken together, and overflowing, will be right in your lap.
 For the measure with which you out will be used to measure back to you (CJSB).”

-Many attributes of the Way are mentioned.
-These scriptures demonstrate the difference between the Qumran legalists who cursed their enemies and Jesus who blesses them.
-This final interpretation of the Law brings the righteous remnant forward and disavows strict law, ascending the soul to a higher moral plane.
+Many attributes of the Way are mentioned in this scripture.
+These scriptures demonstrate the difference between the legalists who cursed their enemies and Jesus who blesses enemies.
+This final interpretation of the Law brings the Righteous Remnant forward and disavows strict law, that is, blessing and cursing, ascending the soul to a higher moral and ethical awareness.

 The last two verses move in a different direction.
 Jesus talks about the nature of people and what is possible.